TBerrigan2101/project-one/README.md

 - The album text on [Engine Down - Demure](https://tberrigan2101.github.io/project-one/engine-down-demure.html) was adapted from [Lovitt](http://store.lovitt.com/artists/2-engine-down/product/27-demure-lov028)

-- The album text on [Gratitue - Gratitude](https://tberrigan2101.github.io/project-one/gratitude-gratitude.html) was adapted from [The Punk Site](https://www.thepunksite.com/reviews/gratitude-self-titled/)
+- The album text on [Gratitude - Gratitude](https://tberrigan2101.github.io/project-one/gratitude-gratitude.html) was adapted from [The Punk Site](https://www.thepunksite.com/reviews/gratitude-self-titled/)

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)